ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 This document defines a GNAP token format, for which IANA is asked to create and maintain a new registry titled "GNAP Token Formats".
 Initial values for this registry are given in {{IANA-token-format-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

-The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-token-format-template}}.
+The Designated Expert (DE) is expected to ensure that:

+- all registrations follow the template presented in {{IANA-token-format-template}}.
-The DE is expected to ensure that the format's definition is sufficiently unique from other formats provided by existing parameters.
+- the format's definition is sufficiently unique from other formats provided by existing parameters.
-The DE is expected to ensure that the format's definition specifies the format of the access token in sufficient detail to allow for the AS and RS to be able to communicate the token information.
+- the format's definition specifies the format of the access token in sufficient detail to allow for the AS and RS to be able to communicate the token information.

 ### Registry Template {#IANA-token-format-template}